50022005/OS-OtakuShelf-/README.md

 Frontend: Vercel

 🙌 Contributing
-This is a solo learning project right now, but feel free to fork and play around!
-Contributions may be welcomed in the future.
+This is a solo learning project.

 📚 License
-This project is open source and available under the MIT License.
+IDK.

 👨‍💻 Author
 Muhammad Hashim Rahim